browserengineering/book/book/animations.md

 opacity all change the colors of pixels, but don't expand the set of affected pixels.
 And clips and masking decrease rather than increase the set of pixels, so they can't cause additional overlap either (though they might cause *less* overlap).
+Certain [CSS filters][cssfilter], such as blurs, can also expand pixel rects.

-But this is both unsatisfying and boring, because in fact there *are* visual effects that can cause additional overlap.
-The most important is *transforms*, which are a mechanism to move around the painted output of a DOM element anywhere on the screen.[^blur-filter] In addition, transforms are one of the most popular visual effects in browsers, because they allow you to move around content efficiently on the GPU and the browser thread.
-That's because transforms merely apply a linear transformation matrix to each pixel, which is one of the things GPUs are good at doing efficiently.[^overlap-example]
+But this is both unsatisfying and boring, because in real browsers there *are* visual effects that can cause overlap.
+The most important (for animations, at least) is *transforms*, which are a mechanism to move around the painted output of a DOM element anywhere on the screen.
+In addition, transforms are one of the most popular visual effects in browsers, because they allow you to move around content efficiently on the GPU and the browser thread.
+That's because transforms merely apply a linear transformation matrix to each pixel, which is one of the things GPUs are good at doing efficiently.

-[^blur-filter]: Certain [CSS filters][cssfilter], such as blurs, can also expand pixel rects.
+[^overlap-example]

 [cssfilter]: https://developer.mozilla.org/en-US/docs/Web/CSS/filter

 [^overlap-example]: In addition, it's not possible to create the overlapping squares example of this section without something like transforms.
 Real browsers have many other methods, such as [position].
-In fact, it's a bit difficult to cause overlap at all in our current browser, though one way is to set the `width` and `height` of elements such that it causes text to overflow on top of siblings further down the page.
+In fact, it's very difficult to cause overlap at all in our current browser.

 [position]: https://developer.mozilla.org/en-US/docs/Web/CSS/position